 Guidelines: When Eltenac is administered, the dose should be accurately calculated according to the actual weight of the animal.
 Each 24 hours, not more than 0.25 milligram per pound of body weight should be administered, preferably less.
-For a 1,000 pound animal, the maximum daily dose is 250 milligrams, which equals 5.0 cc of the injectable (50 milligrams per milliter).
+For a 1,000 pound animal, the maximum daily dose is 250 miligrams, which equals 5.0 cc of the injectable (50 milligrams per milliter).
 No part of a dose should be administered during the 12 hours prior to competing.
 Eltenace should not be administered for more than five successive days.
 ELTENAC HAS BEEN APPROVED FOR USE PENDING FDA APPROVAL.
 THIS MEDICATION MAY NOT BE USED UNTIL PHBA HAS NOTIFIED MEMBERS AND EXHIBITORS OF THE FDA APPROVAL.
 PLEASE WATCH FOR STATEMENTS IN PHBA'S PUBLICATIONS AND ON PHBA'S WEB SITE AT WWW.
 PALOMINOHBA.COM

 9) Acetazolamide - may only be administered to horses documented through DNA testing to be positive (N/H or H/H) for HYPP (Hyperkalemic Periodic Paralysis).
-While these rules do not contain a maximum allowable plasma concentration level for Acetazolamide, laboratory detection of levels of Acetazalamide that are not consistent with administration in accordance with the following Guidelines may result in prosecution of a rule violation.
+While these rules do not contain a maximum allowable plasma concentration level for Acetazolamide, laboratory detection of levels of Acetazolamide that are not consistent with administration in accordance with the following Guidelines may result in prosecution of a rule violation.

-Guidelines:When acetazolamide is administered, the dose should be accurately calculated according to the actual weight of the animal.
+Guidelines: When acetazolamide is administered, the dose should be accurately calculated according to the actual weight of the animal.
 Each twenty-four (24) hours, not more than 3 milligrams per pound of body weight should be administered.
 For a 1000 pound animal, the maximum daily dose is 3 grams.

-10) Furosemide or Lasix - when used must be administered intravenously at least four hours prior to competition.

-11) Isoxsuprine - Guidelines: when administered, the dose should be accurately calculated according to the actual weight of the animal.
+- 10) Furosemide or Lasix The maximum plasma concentration of furosemide is 100 nanograms per milliliter.
+Each 24 hours, the does should not exceed 500 mg.
+When used, furosemide must be administered intravenously at least four hours prior to competition.
+Medication report must be filed with show management as required. - 11) Isoxsuprine Guidelines: when administered, the dose should be accurately calculated according to the actual weight of the animal.
 Each twenty-four (24) hours, not more than 1.6 milligrams per pound of body weight should be administered (usually divided in two equal doses given 12 hours apart.)
 For a 1,000 pound animal, the maximum daily dose is 1,600 milligrams, which equals 80, 20 miligram tablets.
 No part of a dose should be administered during the four hours prior to competing.
 Any medicated feed should be consumed and/or removed at least four hours prior to competing.